Back to Swarf Page

 - Bellows for way covers - see here for more photos

-Lathe 20-200x microscope w/display - click for larger image
+Lathe microscope - click for larger images

 Also added an Auto Artisans E-Leadscrew - just f'ing badass.